 You will need a psychological assessment for your son or daughter that outlines their intellectual ability and their adaptive ability to qualify for adult developmental services.
 Talk to your school about this.
 Some parents will have this from an agency that they have worked with for developmental supports, but you will need to ensure that it provides the information necessary.
 You may need to make arrangements to get a new assessment privately.

-You can ask the DSO to review your documents when your child is 16 years of age.
+You can ask the DSO (Developmental Services Ontario) to review your documents when your child is 16 years of age.
+The DSO is the entry point for all adult services for people with intellectual disabilities.
 You will need: 1. a copy of a psychological assessment for your son or daughter that show their overall IQ/cognitive scores and adaptive functioning, 2. a copy of their birth certificate 3. their health card information 4. the primary caregiver’s information and date of birth

 However, they will not begin the formal assessment process until your son or daughter is at least 17.5 years of age.